api integrations erp

 Version Released What it meant for integrations

-Odoo 17 October 2023 Native webhooks arrived.
-The polling era ended.
+Odoo 17 October 2023 Native webhooks arrived, cutting most integrations' reliance on polling.

-Odoo 19 September 2025 New JSON-2 API, mandatory API keys, the old endpoints deprecated.
+Odoo 19 September 2025 New JSON-2 API, API keys for JSON-2, the old endpoints deprecated.

-The headline change is the new API.
-The legacy XML-RPC and JSON-RPC endpoints, the ones that power virtually every existing connector and every “Odoo API integration” tutorial written before late 2025, are now formally deprecated.
-Odoo’s own documentation confirms they are scheduled for removal, replaced by a cleaner JSON-2 API.
-The migration window runs out to 2027 for Odoo Online and 2028 for self-hosted, so nothing breaks tomorrow, but every new integration you build on the old endpoints is a future migration you are signing up for.
+JSON-2 is the change that actually affects your code.
+The legacy XML-RPC and JSON-RPC endpoints, the ones that power virtually every existing connector and every "Odoo API integration" tutorial written before late 2025, are now formally deprecated.
+Odoo's own documentation schedules them for removal in Odoo 22 (self-hosted, around fall 2028) and Odoo Online 21.1 (SaaS, around winter 2027), replaced by JSON-2.
+That does not mean every existing connector fails tomorrow, but it does mean every new integration you build on the old endpoints is a migration you are signing up for.

 Protocol Introduced Status in Odoo 19 Removal target